 If a student feels that their playing has been less than perfect.
 I encourage them to press on and get past it.
 While the performer may be very upset about his performance it’s unlikely that anyone else is thinking about it.
 Plus, there will always be another time to try again.

 Most of all I want my students to have fun playing for others.
-I teach them not to take themselves to seriously.
-I tell them “we’re musicians, not physicians if you make a mistake nobody gets hurt”.
+I teach them not to take themselves too seriously.
+I tell them “We’re musicians, not physicians if you make a mistake nobody gets hurt”.

 I teach them that it’s all about sharing the music.
 About the joy of playing the piano.